TrashMonks/wiki-issue-tracker/README.md

   issue on them.
 If you need an account to fix a minor issue that you observe, please submit an [account creation request](https://wiki.cavesofqud.com/wiki/Special:RequestAccount)
-- **Minor missing or incomplete details:** similarly, please do not submit an issue if you believe that a page is missing a minor detail (i.e. something that could be stated in 1-2 sentences).
-Once again, we prefer that contributors submit edits to the wiki directly rather than report them here first.

 We ask that you respect these guidelines.
 People who break these rules may be banned from submitting further issues.